Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Serena & Lily

-Light wood flooring establishes a warm foundation, balanced by a large blue-gray linen sectional layered with white and tan pillows in both solid and striped patterns.
-Woven wood and rattan accent chairs, along with an oversized rattan pendant light, reinforce the natural coastal aesthetic.
-A large, upholstered square coffee table in a warm tan softens the space and enhances the layered, textural design.
+This coastal living room uses shiplap in two orientations simultaneously.
+A vaulted white shiplap ceiling with exposed trusses draws the eye upward and amplifies the sense of height, while vertical shiplap walls in a soft taupe-gray introduce gentle contrast against the white above.
+Light wood flooring establishes the warm foundation, balanced by a large blue-gray linen sectional layered with white and tan pillows in solid and striped patterns.
+Woven wood and rattan accent chairs alongside an oversized rattan pendant light reinforce the natural material direction, and a large upholstered square coffee table in warm tan softens the center of the room.

-Designer Tip: Use shiplap in varying orientations—horizontal for a classic coastal look or vertical to visually heighten ceilings.
-Pair painted shiplap with warm wood tones and woven textures to keep the space feeling fresh, organic, and timeless rather than overly rustic.
+Designer Tip: I recommend varying shiplap orientation depending on what the room needs — horizontal for a classic coastal reading, vertical to visually heighten ceilings.
+Pair painted shiplap with warm wood tones and woven textures to keep the material feeling organic rather than purely decorative.

 Coastal Living Room